zofe/rapyd-laravel/README.md

 dev-master switched to laravel 5.1

-To `composer.json` add:
+1. To `composer.json` add:
 `"zofe/rapyd": "2.1.*"` for Laravel 5.1
 `"zofe/rapyd": "2.0.*"` for Laravel 5.0
 `"zofe/rapyd": "1.3.*"` for Laravel 4.*

+2. run `composer update zofe/rapyd`

-add this service provider on your app.php:
+3. add this in the "provider" array on your app.php:
+ `Zofe\Rapyd\RapydServiceProvider::class,`

+or for > 5.0
 `'Zofe\Rapyd\RapydServiceProvider',`

 then publish assets:
 `$ php artisan vendor:publish`